GyroSuperintelligence/BabyLM/guides/OSS_inf.md

 This document analyzes the OpenAI gpt-oss infrastructure components that can be leveraged for GyroSI development, focusing on reusable infrastructure rather than the models themselves.

+For all components we do not modify their code, we call them directly from their respective Python modules.
+The parts we do modify are forked under 'baby\' so we can modify them as needed.

+---

+Reference to original modules:
+.venv\Lib\site-packages\gpt_oss-0.0.3.dist-info
+.venv\Lib\site-packages\gpt_oss

+.venv\Lib\site-packages\openai_harmony
+.venv\Lib\site-packages\openai_harmony-0.0.4.dist-info

+.venv\Lib\site-packages\tiktoken
+.venv\Lib\site-packages\tiktoken_ext
+.venv\Lib\site-packages\tiktoken-0.11.0.dist-info

+---

 ## Overview

 The gpt-oss ecosystem provides a robust infrastructure foundation that can serve as a scaffold for GyroSI.
 Key components include: